$$$$ = very expensive $$$ = expensive $$ = moderately expensive $ = minimally expensive

 For many survivors, it's almost impossible to talk about horrific memories without medication.

-There are thousands of drugs that might help: SSRIs (for depression), anti-anxiety meds, meds to reduce "night terrors," the list goes on and on.
+There are dozens of drugs that might help, in combination or alone: SSRIs (for depression), anti-anxiety meds, meds to reduce "night terrors," beta blockers to reduce adrenaline, even ketamine assisted therapy...the list goes on and on.

-It's illegal to use these meds without a prescription from a psychiatrist.
-And not every psychiatrist has your best interests at heart.
-Because of the mental nature of the symptoms they treat, an immoral psychiatrist can keep you on meds you don't need for years and collect your copay.
+It's illegal to use these meds without a prescription from a medical doctor.
+Not every doctor has the specialized training of a psychiatrist, & sadly some doctors don't have your best interests at heart.
+The nature of Western medical practice can shape a doctor's thoughts around insurance companies, outdated diagnostic formulas, and a lack of naturopathic information.
+Because of the mental nature of the symptoms these meds treat, the worst case is an immoral psychiatrist who keeps you on meds you don't need for years to collect your copay.

 Be picky about your psychiatrist.
 You're worth it.
 Look for recommendations.
 If you have a therapist or doctor you already trust with your traumatic experiences, you should ask them for names of psychiatrists they trust.